hou-austin/Multitool/README.md

 To use this program, the user must install these in Terminal (Mac):

- - pip install requests
+ - sudo pip install requests
- - pip install lxml
+ - sudo pip install lxml

 To use this program, the user must install these in Console (Windows):